 The Fernie Historical Society was founded in 1964 and opened the first Fernie Museum in 1979 at the Catholic Church Rectory.
 Following a period of transience, the Museum found a permanent home in 2010 when the City of Fernie purchased the historic 1910 building on the corner of 2nd Avenue and 5th Street.
 Formerly the Home Bank, the original bank vault door is now on display as part of the ground floor exhibit and in use as the entrance to the elevator.
 The Museum was able to become a year-round attraction when it became the Visitor Information Service provider.

 The Museum's permanent collection, 'This is our Fernie', is a fascinating display of stories from Fernie's past plus local artifacts and information on the area's geology and rich natural landscape.
 Visitors enter through a vestibule and choose a virtual tour guide from a selection of real historical figures.
-Each guide has their own story to share through digital information booths located around the main floor and each one provides their own insights into what has shaped the town we see today.
+Each guide has their own story to share through digital information booths located on the main floor and each one provides their own insights into what has shaped the town we see today.

 Fernie at War: The Morrissey Internment Camp